mattyoung101/omicron/documentation/docs/omicontrol.md

 **TODO: maybe make the above a video demonstration fo Omicontrol**

+## Views
+Omicontrol functions through the concepts of "views", which provide different information about different aspects of our robot(s).

+### Camera view

+### Field view

+### Calibration view
+This view is used to calibrate the mirror dewarp model, which translates pixel distances from the centre of the mirror into centimetre distances on the real field.
+In the past, this was complex and could take upwards of half an hour.
+We decided this process could be greatly streamlined, so we added the calibration view to Omicontrol.

+To calibrate, the Omicron Calibration Stick is used.
+This is just a ruler with masking tape every 5cm on it.
+The ruler is placed down on the field, and the user enters the Calibration View and clicks on the each line of tape as visible in the frame.
+Omicontrol will automatically calculate the distances to each point in pixels and add this to a table, which can then be exported with a button press.
+The CSV is loaded in Excel to generate an exponential function which maps pixels to centimetres (this could be done inside Omicontrol but is difficult to calculate).
+Finally, the calculated model can then be pasted into Omicontrol, where a mathematical expression parser will evaluate it, allowing the user to confirm the model is accurate before hot-swapping it into Omicam.

+With this streamlined process, a mirror model can be calculated and verified in well under 5 minutes which is a large improvement.

 ## Wireless connection
 Being able to connect to any robot wirelessly and manage it is a great quality of life improvement, which saves looking for cables, troubleshooting connection problems and more.
 There are a variety of wireless protocols in existence such as